Cryoglobulinemia: Signs and symptoms

+In type 1 disease, increased blood viscosity (hyperviscosity syndrome) reducing blood flow to tissues, may cause headache, confusion, blurry or loss of vision, hearing loss, coma, incoordination (ataxia) or strokes.
+Bleeding from mucosal surfaces, such as the nose, mouth or vaginal area is possible.

+In type 2 or 3 disease, immunoglobulin and complement deposition in small arteries and capillaries causes vasculitis, thereby initiating the systemic vascular inflammatory reaction termed cryoglobulinemic vasculitis.

+Purpura seen in cryoglobulinemia may also be referred to as cryoglobulinemic purpura.
+Type 1 cryoglobulinemic disease usually presents with skin findings linked to external cold temperatures whereas skin findings in type 2 and 3 disease are linked to physical exertion or prolonged standing.
+Extremity hypoperfusion in type 1 disease may cause Raynaud phenomenon or damage to extremities, such as fingers, hands and toes.

+Kidney disease in cryoglobulinemia presents as nephrotic range proteinuria, hematuria, kidney failure and high blood pressure.
+Symptoms due to kidney disease are similar in type 1 and type 2 or 3 disease.
+Type 2 or 3 cryoglobulinemic kidney disease usually presents as membranoproliferative glomerulonephritis with immune globulin and complement deposition in the glomerular basement membrane.

 Essential cryoglobulinemic disease

 The signs and symptoms in the increasingly rare cases of cryoglobulinemic disease that cannot be attributed to an underlying disease generally resemble those of patients suffering Type II and III (i.e., mixed) cryoglobulinemic disease.

 Type I cryoglobulinemic disease

-Signs and symptoms due to the cryoglobulins of type I disease reflect the hyperviscosity and deposition of cryoglobulins within the blood vessels which reduce or stop blood perfusion to tissues.
-These events occur particularly in cases where blood cryoglobulin levels of monoclonal IgM are high in patients with IgM MGUS, smoldering Waldenström's macroglobulinemia, or Waldenström's macroglobulinemia and in uncommon cases where the levels of monoclonal IgA, IgG, free κ light chains, or free λ light chains are extremely high in patients with non-IgM MGUS, non-IgM smoldering multiple myeloma, or multiple myeloma.
+Signs and symptoms due to the cryoglobulins of type I disease reflect the hyperviscosity and deposition of cryoglobulins within the blood vessels which form blood clots, which reduce or stop blood perfusion to tissues.
 The interruption of blood flow to neurological tissues can cause symptoms of confusion, headache, hearing loss, and peripheral neuropathy.
 Interruption of blood flow to other tissues in type I disease can cause cutaneous manifestations of purpura, blue discoloration of the arms or legs (acrocyanosis), necrosis, ulcers, and livedo reticularis; spontaneous nose bleeds, joint pain, membranoproliferative glomerulonephritis; and cardiovascular disturbances such as shortness of breath, inadequate levels of oxygen in the blood (hypoxemia), and congestive heart failure.